-What is an OTA?
+What is an Online Travel Agent?

 OTA stands for Online Travel Agency or Online Travel Agent.
 OTAs are one of the key distribution channels that hotels have at their disposal in order to market and sell their room nights.